dpcrook/makerbot-notify/README.md

 # makerbot-notify

-For Makerware print job (email) notifications (on Linux).
+For Makerware email notifications (on Linux).

+ - Can send an email when Makerware print job completes, even on older models like the Replicator, or Replicator 2/2X.
+ - Can send (optional) webcam capture with the email, e.g. from `motion`

 ![Example motion capture][print_cap]

-It can be configured to send an email (with optional webcam capture) when a Makerware print job completes, even on older models like the Replicator, or Replicator 2/2X.

 # Background